 Editor’s note: this essay is part of an ongoing series hosted by Quillette debating the merits and spirit of centrism.
-If you would like to contribute to respond to this essay or others in the series, please send a submission to email@example.com.
+If you would like to contribute or respond to this essay or others in the series, please send a submission to firstname.lastname@example.org.

 The American political centre, which supported Hillary Clinton and rejected all arguments of her corruption, was hit last week hit with a political blow that, in ordinary times, would be a scandal capable of unwinding the entire Democratic Party.
 Donna Brazile, the former chairperson of the DNC, blew the whistle on the primary process a year and a half too late, telling many Sanders supporters exactly what they had suspected – that the Clinton campaign had been running the DNC since 2015.
 When Elizabeth Warren flatly stated on CNN that the primary was ‘rigged’, any notion of centrist unity around Hillary Clinton fell apart.